- Home

 - Search Functionality—Use the built-in search bar to find specific utterances within a conversation.

-The History page allows you to:
+The History page allows you to access the following updates made to your agents:

 - View Training History—Track when you trained a corpus and the changes made.